 Arietta was founded by long time Napa winemaker John Kongsgaard, his wife Maggy and Fritz & Caren Hatton.
-Today Fritz and his wife are the proprietors.
+Today Fritz and his wife are the proprietors as they bought out the Kongsgaard’s ownership in 2005.
 Fritz has enjoyed wine since the early 1970’s when he was at college.
 He “grew up” drinking French wine.
 While earning a degree in Management Arts he found himself working in a wine shop in New York City.
-Hearing about an opening at Christie’s Auction House for their first wine auction, and appreciating “rare wine” – he interviewed and quickly earned the job of cataloguing wine.
+Hearing about an opening at Christie’s Auction House for their first wine auction, and appreciating “rare wine” – he interviewed and quickly earned the job of cataloging wine.
 He fondly remembers drinking a number of older vintages including a 47′ Mouton Rothschild.
 Soon his job was upgraded to “office manager” and then after Christie’s Director of Wine Operations left the company, Fritz took over his position.

 Arietta was originally founded by a shared love of music and wine – Fritz plays piano and John along with making wine truly appreciates classical music (he even had a classical piece composed in his honor).
 The word “arietta” is owed to the great classical composer Beethoven.
 It was part of the original manuscript (the Arietta movement) in Beethoven’s last piano sonata, Opus 111.
 The label on each bottle depicts a couple of bars from this sonata.
 Music has always been a passion in Fritz’s life – he even took a sabbatical and studied piano in San Francisco for several years.